‘Cacophony of coughing’: Inside NYC’s virus-besieged ERs

 “We are not slowing it.
 And it is accelerating on its own,” said Gov. Andrew Cuomo, predicting the state could be as close as two weeks away from a crisis that sees 40,000 people in intensive care.
 Such a surge would overwhelm hospitals, which now have just 3,000 intensive care unit beds statewide.

 “One of the forecasters said we were looking at a freight train coming across the country.
 We’re now looking at a bullet train,” he said.

-Bristling at President Donald Trump’s notion that Americans should be prepared to go back to work in as little as a week for the sake of the economy, Cuomo said that would essentially sacrifice the lives of the elderly and the most frail among us.
+Bristling at President Donald Trump’s notion that Americans should be prepared to go back to work in weeks for the sake of the economy, Cuomo said that would essentially sacrifice the lives of the elderly and the most frail among us.
 “That’s not the American way,” he said.
 “That’s not the New York way.”

 And Cuomo appeared to mock the federal government for congratulating itself for sending the city 400 desperately needed ventilators from the national stockpile.